Little Rock Rangers: Crest

 The deer and pine tree is a representation of all that is natural in the state of Arkansas.
 The white tail deer is the Arkansas state mammal and the loblolly pine is the state tree.
 The number "16" represents the year that the club started playing in the NPSL and it also represents the sixteen founders of the Little Rock Rangers Soccer Club.

 Stadium

-"Home matches are held at War Memorial Stadium, a multi-purpose stadium in Little Rock.
+Home matches are held at War Memorial Stadium, a multi-purpose stadium in Little Rock.
 Built in 1948, the stadium is home to the Arkansas Baptist Buffaloes, Catholic High School Rockets, and on occasion the University of Arkansas Razorbacks.
 The stadium also hosts the Delta Classic and Arkansas Activities Association high school championship games.
-The facility has undergone numerous renovations and features a FieldTurf playing surface and a capacity of 54,120."
+The facility has undergone numerous renovations and features a FieldTurf playing surface and a capacity of 54,120.

+On July 23, 2023, a new attendance record of 7,723 for the club at War Memorial Stadium was set as the Rangers defeated their Mid-South Division rivals, Texas United, 2-0 to advance to the Southern Conference Finals.